touying-typ/touying-typ.github.io/README.md

 The static output will be in the `build/` directory.

-## Generating Slide Preview Images

-The script `scripts/generate-images.py` compiles every `.typ` file under `src/typst/` with Typst and stitches the resulting per-page PNG images into a single composite:

-- Pages are arranged **2 per row** with a light-grey background and gutters.
-- The composite is saved to `static/img/typst-generated/`.

-This is run automatically in CI before the build step.

 ## Contributing

 Contributions are welcome!
 Please open an issue or pull request on